 The investor makes the trade, hoping the stock will rise to 115, but hedges his investment by putting in a “stop-loss” order at $95, ensuring his investment will do no worse by automatically selling out at $95.
 The investor can also lock in a profit by instructing the broker to automatically sell the stock once it reaches its perceived apex of $115 per share.

-(A stop loss order is a stock transaction order that is placed with a stockbroker to buy or sell a specific stock once that security reaches a predetermined price level.
-The mechanism is specifically designed to place a limit on an investor’s stock position.)
+As an aside: A stop loss order is a type of market order in which the order that is placed with a stockbroker to buy or sell a specific stock once that security reaches a predetermined price level.
+The mechanism is specifically designed to place a limit on an investor’s stock position.

 The “reward” figure is $15.
 That’s the amount of per-share money the investor will earn once the share price rises from buying the stock at $100 per share and selling it if and when the stock rises to $115 per share.